Interesting Facts about Gujarat

 - Main agricultural products of Gujarat – Bajra, jowar, maize, rice, wheat, tobacco, cotton, groundnut and isabgol.

-- Mineral Resources of Gujarat – Petroleum oil and Natural gas
+- Mineral Resources of Gujarat – Petroleum oil, Natural gas, Calcite, gypsum, manganese etc.

 - Most Important Port of Gujarat – Kandala

-- Gujarat is the state which has maximum number of Airports.
-There are total 9 airports in the state.
+- Gujarat is the state which has maximum number of working Airports.
+There are total 9 working airports in the state.
 These are in Ahmedabad, Vadodara, Bhavnagar, Bhuj, Surat, Jamnagar, Rajkot, Mehsana and Porbandar.
+Keshod airport is no longer serving now and the Dholera airport is proposed international airport near Ahmedabad.

 Tourist Places of Gujarat